openxla/shardy/docs/dialect_agnostic_sharding.md

 }
 ```

-In the future, more interfaces and traits will be added to make Shardy more flexible and dialect-agnostic.

 ## Region-based ops (Data flow ops)

 Region-based ops required a different approach where sharding rules, which only describe the correspondence between